westagain/run-prediction-model/README.md

 - i was kind of focused on another project that flopped today so not much added here.

 all in all, i took the L. but we bounce back. we always do.

+*august 03, 2025, 20:27*

+heavy update. the run test was moved a week earlier to aug 06. this puts a dent in the plans but the model showed it's robustness by being able to adapt to this change. bad news: run date moved a week earlier. good news: model is robust

+now at 14.1% to surpass this threshold. not sure how to plan now but godspeed.

 ---